-Jane Price Hill, PE (Ret), MBA models for a wide range of applications: predicting vehicular traffic patterns forecasting economic impacts of transportation facilities, estimating evaluating the expected impacts of demand side options for electric utilities, and predicting the technical operation and resulting economics of distributed In recent years, her work has been concentrated in energy applications, specifically determining the expected impact of on-site generation and demand side options.
-To facilitate this work, she has developed detailed analysis models which permit extensive manipulation and evaluation of hourly interval Much of her experience has been in the industrial sector.
+Jane Price Hill, PE (Ret), MBA wide range of applications: predicting vehicular traffic patterns and volumes, forecasting economic impacts of transportation facilities, estimating expected impacts of demand side options for electric utilities, and predicting the technical operation and resulting economics of distributed electric In recent years, her work was concentrated in energy applications, specifically determining the expected impact of on-site generation and demand side options.
+To facilitate this work, she has developed detailed analysis models which permit extensive manipulation and evaluation of hourly interval data.
+Much of her experience has been in the industrial sector.
 However, she has